Kathryn M. Bartol Directory Page

 Ph.D., Michigan State University

-Kay Bartol has retired after an extraordinary forty-five-year career at the Smith School.
+Kathryn (Kay) Bartol has become Professor Emerita after an extraordinary career at the Smith School.
 She has done path-breaking research in Organizational Behavior and Human Resources particularly on the topics such as how leaders can empower employees, manage virtual and distributed teams, and enhance employee creativity.
 She has been a prolific scholar, publishing in top academic journals and garnering extensive citations on her work.
-She was awarded several research grants from prominent institutions including the National Science Foundation and the Society of Human Resource Management.
-She has been inducted as a Fellow of several prestigious associations such as the Academy of Management, The American Psychological Association, The Society of Industrial and Organizational Psychology, and American Psychological Society.
+She and a co-author recently received the annual best paper award from Personnel Psychology.
+She has received several research grants from prominent institutions including the National Science Foundation and the Society of Human Resource Management.
+Kay has been inducted as a Fellow of several prestigious associations such as the Academy of Management, The American Psychological Association, The Society of Industrial and Organizational Psychology, the American Psychological Society.
+Scholar GPS has recently named her among the top 0.5% of scholars worldwide.

-She is loved by her past students – at all levels from undergraduate to MBA to PhD – and has developed a host of popular courses on critical and timely topics including leadership, teams and social networks.
-She chaired the dissertations of many doctoral students who have gone on to place, and be granted tenure at, top schools around the world.
+She is loved by her past students – at all levels from undergraduate to MBA to PhD – and has developed a host of popular courses on critical and timely topics including leadership, teams, and social networks.
+She chaired the dissertations of many doctoral students who have gone on to place, and be granted tenure, at top schools around the world.
 A gifted instructor throughout her career, Kay won the Distinguished Scholar-Teacher Award, the Allen Krowe Award for Excellence in Teaching (four times!), along with countless other teaching awards.
+She is a leadership, transition, and relationship coach and holds certifications from the Columbia University Coach Certification Program and the International Coaching Federation (PCC).
+Kay is also an alum of the University of Michigan, Ann Arbor.

 News